Aliases for MMP9 Gene

 GeneCards Summary for MMP9 Gene

 MMP9 (Matrix Metallopeptidase 9) is a Protein Coding gene.
 Diseases associated with MMP9 include Metaphyseal Anadysplasia 2 and Metaphyseal Anadysplasia.
-Among its related pathways are TNF signaling pathway and Endochondral Ossification.
+Among its related pathways are Pathways in cancer and Integrin Pathway.
 GO annotations related to this gene include identical protein binding and metalloendopeptidase activity.
-An important paralog of this gene is MMP19.
+An important paralog of this gene is MMP2.

 UniProtKB/Swiss-Prot for MMP9 Gene